 • Rochester Carmalt Forceps

 Rochester Carmalt Forceps consist of long, wide jaws with longitudinal serrations.
-They are available in straight and curved patterns for the facility of surgeons.
+They are available in straight and curved patterns for the convenience of surgeons.

 Rochester Forceps are large crushing hemostats ideal for ligating pedicles.
 Surgeons also use these forceps for grasping and cutting tissues in deeper wounds.
 Also, the curved, serrated jaws securely grasp the blood vessels without damaging the nearby tissues of the surgical area.